-(b) information that you provide to us when registering with our website including your email address and contact details;
+- information that you provide to us when registering with our website including your email address & contact details;

-(c) information that you provide when completing your profile on our website including your name, address, gender, date of birth, relationship status, health records, employment records and payment details;
+- information that you provide when completing your profile on our website including your name, address, contact details, gender, date of birth, relationship status, health records & employment records.

-(e) information that you provide to us when using the services on our website, or that is generated in the course of the services we provide;
+- information that you provide to us when using the services on our website, or that is generated in the course of the services we provide.

-(g) information that you provide when responding to customer service feedback or complaints;
+- information that you provide when responding to customer service feedback or complaints.;

-(i) Information we receive from other sources.
+- Information we receive from other sources.
 We may receive information about you if you use any of the other websites we operate or the other services we provide.
 In this case we may collect that data and share it internally and combine with data collected on this site.
-We also work closely with third parties (including, for example, QualitySolicitors Head Office, business partners, sub-contractors and any third-party affiliate) who may provide services on our behalf and we may receive information about you from them;
+We also work closely with third parties (including, for example, our Partner Firms, business partners, sub-contractors and any third party affiliate) who may provide services on our behalf and we may receive information about you from them.

 We may also record phone calls for the purposes of staff training, mitigation of disputes and the collection of consent from data subjects.